 There are various requirements and rules for many U.S. food agencies when it comes to food labels, but some of the rules have loopholes, so to speak, and others aren't regulated at all, which can allow manufacturers to put certain health food claims on products that are misleading.
 This is bad news for the consumer, who might trust that something that says "all-natural" or "fat-free" is 100% good for them.

-But you can take control of the situation by reading the labels carefully and educating yourself.
+But you can take control of the situation by learning how to read food labels carefully and educating yourself.
 Below we've compiled a list of common "healthy" phrases you might see on food packaging and asked a nutritionist what they actually mean.

 Fortunately, the term "organic" is heavily regulated for the most part.
 "Overall, organic products have strict production and labeling requirements according to the USDA, and if a product wants to claim that it is organic or made up of organic ingredients on its display panel, most products need to be certified and have a USDA Organic Seal.
 There are some exceptions to this depending on the farm and level of operation," says Yasi Ansari, MS, RD, CSSD, a national spokesperson for the Academy of Nutrition and Dietetics.